moveit/moveit.ros.org/events/world-moveit-day-2018/index.markdown

 ## Description

 World MoveIt!
 Day is an international hackathon to improve the MoveIt! code base, documentation, and community.
-We hope to close as many pull requests and issues as possible and explore new areas of features and improvements for the now five year old framework.
+We hope to close as many pull requests and issues as possible and explore new areas of features and improvements for the now seven year old framework.
 Everyone is welcome to participate from their local workplace, simply by working on open issues.
 In addition, a number of companies and groups host meetings on their sites all over the world.
 A video feed will unite the various locations and enable more collaboration.
 Maintainers will take part in some of these locations.

 ## Locations